New Church Building

 By now, all registered parishioners should have received their invitation in the mail for our upcoming campaign receptions.
 These receptions are a fantastic opportunity to learn more about the exciting project happening at SJN, ask Fr.
 Sandy questions, meet our campaign team, and connect with fellow parishioners.
 Refreshments will be provided, so RSVPing is very important to ensure we have enough for everyone!

+Only ONE RECEPTION remaining!
 You can RSVP quickly via email at SJNcampaign2025@gmail.com, go to: http/:bit.ly/sjnrsvp or click on the RSVP button below.
-You can also return the response card you received in the mail this weekend in the collection basket.

 Reception Schedule